MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 ### Add a *Regex* entity

 Sometimes, entities have a specific format, such as a serial number, form code, or date.
-You can define a regular expression (*regex) that describe an expected format to help your app identify matching entity values.
+You can define a regular expression (*regex*) that describes an expected format to help your app identify matching entity values.

 1. On the **Entities** page, select **&#65291; Create** to create a new entity.
 2. In the **Create an entity** dialog box, create a **Regex** entity named **Date** with the following regex:

-    ```regex
+    ```
     [0-9]{2}/[0-9]{2}/[0-9]{4}
     ```